 Need inspiration for a baby shower?
 Why not throw the sweetest tea party baby shower?
 We’re showing you how, in 6 easy steps.
+Plus, a spin on a traditional diaper cake: the diaper cupcake stand!

 With baby number two on the way, lately, I can’t help but dream up baby shower ideas and nursery layouts.
 So, to satisfy my love for parties, I decided to throw a little tea party baby shower as inspiration!

-I’m also showing you just how to create your own baby shower in 6 easy steps, with the help of some favorite tried-and-true baby shower games and memorable traditions and one towering DIY Diaper “Cupcake” Cake Tower, all of which you can easily DIY.
+I’m showing you just how to create your own baby shower in 6 easy steps, with the help of some favorite tried-and-true baby shower games and memorable traditions and one towering DIY Diaper “Cupcake” Cake Tower, all of which you can easily DIY.

 I’ve always loved a great tea party – though I’ve never actually thrown one for the blog.
 This felt like the perfect opportunity!
 I love that a tea party feels feminine, vintage, and truly like a special and unique party.
 I mean, it’s not every day you get invited to a tea party!